A while ago now, I lived in Japan for nearly four years. I suppose I was overdue for this to bite me one more time.

 She wouldn't be the first.

 She is, however, the first to ask despite knowing better.
-This isn't overtly provable, I just know that she knew.
-And have come to know that she knows that I know.
+This isn't overtly provable,

 The young Martian felt in the mood to blow off some steam.
 It had been a difficult week a the death-ray-gun factory.